bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # encrypted of &lt;plugin store key&gt; : boolean

-Returns `True` if a specific plugin store key in a plugin store object is encrypted.
+Returns `True` if a specific plugin store key is encrypted.

 {% qna %}
 Q: encrypted of "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"